jeffbski/bench-rest/README.md

  - `limit` - required number of concurrent operations to limit at any given time
  - `iterations` - required number of flow iterations to perform on the `main` flow (as well as `beforeMain` and `afterMain` setup/teardown operations)
+ - `prealloc` - optional max number of iterations to preallocate before starting, defaults to lesser of 100K and `iterations`.
+When using large number of iterations or large payload per iteration, it can be necessary to adjust this for optimal memory use.
  - `user` - optional user to be used for basic authentication
  - `password` - optional password to be used for basic authentication
  - `progress` - optional, if non-zero number is provided it enables the output of progress events each time this number of milliseconds has passed